-Amplenote CEO, Alloy.dev CEO.
+Amplenote CEO, Alloy.dev CEO, but mostly a programmer that loves the projects he gets to work on.
 Big into getting things done.

 1. Work on projects like Amplenote and GitClear that are intrinsically fascinating since they solve pain points in my daily life

 2. Long gestation period between idea origination and accumulation of Task Score lets me dismiss most ideas before I bother to work on them

 3. Envision the world in which the project is complete, and experience (in my mind's eye) how much more I like that world vs. this one

 3.5.
 When there's only a little time to get something done, do the reddest item there is time for

 1. Not completed, but: my #1 long-term goal from past 14 years has been to create tools that afford leverage to users.
 Feels like we hit our stride on this one since launching Amplenote!

 2. Created a software dev metric ("Diff Delta") to help myself calibrate the efficacy of my dev efforts

 3. Completed four annual marathons before pandemic put the kabosh on that goal

 According to data scraped from Github, I've been above the 99th percentile of programmer activity (commit count) since we started Alloy in 2019.
 More importantly, it doesn't feel like work, it feels like fun.
 Being CEO feels more like work, but def worth it for getting to choose such delightful coworkers.